 Skip to main content Skip to navigation

-The Wildlife Medicine group aims to develop, improve and provide state of the art, research-oriented and species-specific wildlife and zoo animal medicine.
+The Wildlife Medicine group aims to develop, improve, and provide state of the art, research-oriented and species-specific zoo and wild animal medicine.

 Wildlife conservation and animal welfare considerations are integrative principles of all our research and veterinary work.